Homes evacuated, roads closed due to heavy rain in Gisborne

 Homes are being evacuated and roads are closed in the Gisborne region due to heavy rain.

-A Severe Weather Warning is in effect for Bay of Plenty, Gisborne, Hawke's Bay, Taupō and western Tasman areas.
+Severe weather warnings and watches remain in effect for the Bay of Plenty, Gisborne, Hawke's Bay, Taupō and western Tasman areas.

 There have also been reports of flooding in the Rotorua District.